Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 I don't even know what that means.

-Vermont Airspace had been closed.
+Vermont airspace had been closed.

-What excessive bovine flatulence or something?
+Excessive bovine flatulence or something.

 So I had a nightmare time.

-The sp speculum's the right word, is that it?
+Speculum's the right word, is that it?

 Spatula, I don't know.